maurenej/CS168/README.md

 ## Automated Prostate Tumor Classification from MRI Segmentations

 Our code for CS 168: Medical Imaging taught by Dr. Scalzo.
 Our project aimed to automatically classify numerous cases of prostate cancer into few clusters based on the ratio of the central gland and the peripheral zone.
-The 3D segmentation data was retrived from https://wiki.cancerimagingarchive.net/display/Public/PROSTATE-DIAGNOSIS
+The 3D segmentation data was retrieved from https://wiki.cancerimagingarchive.net/display/Public/PROSTATE-DIAGNOSIS

 ### Approach